 When companies instead sell B2C directly to consumers, they rarely make use of any sort of price differentiation.
 All the consumers are treated the same and are offered the same prices and terms.
 This, of course, means that implementing a B2C eCommerce platform is much easier than implementing a B2B eCommerce platform.

-Due to this difference in complexity, prices of B2B eCommerce solutions have traditionally been much higher than that of B2C solutions.
+Due to this difference in complexity, the prices of B2B eCommerce solutions have traditionally been much higher than that of B2C solutions.

 This has naturally kept many small- and medium-sized B2B and wholesale companies from investing in a B2B eCommerce platform.

 Luckily, the prices of B2B eCommerce platforms have decreased significantly in the last couple of years – something that we will get back to later in this post.

 The Advantages of a B2B eCommerce platform